-How to add attribute option in magento programatically using data upgrade/install script
+How to add attribute option in magento programmatically using data upgrade/install script

 This post will be helpful if you are not completely new to magento.
 In some cases we need to add some new attribute options pragmatically.
 This will avoid manual effort of doing the same thing in all environments and the such changes will be updated on each environment immediately after your code deployed.